 It takes just as much time to sell a $25,000 deal as it does to sell a $100,000 deal.
 Why not invest your time in getting more $100,000 deals?
 (See sales tips #4 and #6.)

 3. Always be…

 You’ve heard the ABC’s of selling – Always Be Closing.
 But just as important is ABP – Always Be Prospecting.

 The best way to get over that lost sale is to move onto the next sale in your pipeline.
 If your pipeline is empty, it is much more difficult to recover.
 To that end each loss feels much more devastating.
 Top performers are always working to fill the front end of their pipelines by creating new conversations every day.
-(For prospecting tips, read 6 Keys to Prospecting Success.)
+(For prospecting tips, read 6 Strategies for Sales Prospecting Success.)

 4. Focus on quality, not quantity